Data Extraction & Hashing Workflows › Async Batching for Large Datasets

 continue

-# Yield to event loop periodically
+await asyncio.sleep(0) # yield to the event loop

 finally: